mlhyyl/lovelace-webos-youtube-link/README.md

 # WebOS YouTube Link Card for Lovelace/Home Assistant

-This simple card allows you to use your phone or PC keyboard to paste a YouTube link aand watch it on your LG WebOS TV.
+This simple card allows you to use your phone or PC to paste a YouTube link and watch it on your LG WebOS TV.

 The native [Home Assistant WebOS Integration](https://www.home-assistant.io/integrations/webostv/) is required.